Djelloul Khatib: Chief of Staff of the Ministry of Defense and of the Presidency

-Once the independence achieved, he is appointed at age 26 Chief of staff of the Ministry of Defence (1962-1965) and then Chief of staff of the Presidency (1965-1970).
+Once Algerian independence was achieved, Khatib at the age of 26, was appointed as Chief of Staff of the Ministry of Defence (1962-1965) and then Chief of Staff of the Presidency (1965-1970).
 He was tasked by Boumediene, then President of the country, to drive a number of defining initiatives of his administration.

 Djelloul Khatib set up the Comedor, a think tank in charge of developing the urban planning of the capital city of Algiers and to which contributed world renowned architects such as Oscar Niemeyer.
 Khatib also organized the transfer back to the homeland of the ashes of the Emir Abdelkader, an early leader against France colonial invasion in the mid-19th century who died in exile in Damascus.

 Khatib also managed the negotiations that led to the signature of the Franco-Algerian agreement of 1968 – which regulates, until now, much of the administrative links between both countries.

 He was one of the decision makers that made possible the success of the Algiers panafrican festival of 1969.
 Khatib was also tasked by President Boumediene to organize the visits to Algiers of personalities such as the Che Gueverra or Senator Edward Kennedy.
-The meeting with the later helped prepare the ground for a longstanding partnership between the United States and Algeria in the Hydrocarbon sector.
+The meeting with the latter helped prepare the ground for a longstanding partnership between the United States and Algeria in the Hydrocarbons sector.